databrickslabs/dbx/docs/source/orchestration.rst

 To perform integration with Azure Data Factory, please do the following steps:

+0. Please ensure that pipeline is created and published in Azure Data Factory.
 1. Inside your CI pipeline, deploy latest job versions and write deployment result into a file:

 .. code-block::